 Enter the blockchain.

 The opportunities here are plenty and we haven’t even started scratching the surface.
-Here are just two of them — only because these are some of the models that we are trying to articulate and roll out at Triggerise:
+Here are just two of them:

 Development impact bonds on the blockchain.
 Current development impact bonds are really hard to scale, mostly because of the difficulty to track progress and/ or to verify that milestones have been met (more on that here).
 Investors don’t feel comfortable with this level of lack of visibility and they don’t feel comfortable with how expensive verification actually is.
 The blockchain can change all that.
-Agree on a real-time output indicator (Triggerise uses Verified Impact Behaviour) and set a smart contract on the block chain that would release a payment when the indicator is registered.
+Agree on a real-time output indicator (here is how to pick one) and set a smart contract on the block chain that would release a payment when the indicator is registered.
 Or even better, don’t even call it an impact bond.
 Simply issue a coin linked to measurable impact.
 Like so:

 Fundraise with Crypto Impact Coins.
 You could turn traditional impact investment on models in their head, by issuing a blockchain coin to raise money from investors through an initial coin offering (ICO).
-Link the initial value of the coin to the cost of delivering impact (Triggerise is using the cost of verified impact behavior).
+Link the initial value of the coin to the cost of delivering impact.
 Investors can trade the coin on any crypto/ asset exchange or they can hold it (or HODL it, as per the bitcoin meme).
 Every time a donor funds a specific project, a corresponding amount of coins gets destroyed, which will increase the scarcity of circulating coins, and hence their value.
 The investor/ donor relationship becomes mutually beneficial and self-enforcing, as investors benefit when donors fund relevant programs (because that reduces total no. of available coins, increasing coin value) and donors benefit from investors purchasing coins, because that leverages private funding (“cost-sharing) to the causes they fund.
 Everyone wins.

 I will stop here.
 Would love to hear your thoughts on above or any other opportunities you can think of in this space.
 Obviously, this technology will not solve ALL problems — no technology ever has or ever will — but I am convinced that it will unlock a new era of opportunities that we cannot even conceive right now.